jakkpotts/wifiphisher/README.md

 1. Make sure all system dependencies are installed correctly
 2. Check that you're running the commands with appropriate permissions (sudo)
 3. Verify that Python 3 is being used (not Python 2)
-4. If you encounter "SafeConfigParser" errors on Python 3.13+, use the updated installation method
+4. If you encounter "SafeConfigParser" errors on Python 3.13+, use the updated installation script

 ## Usage